zhiweichen0012/zhiweichen0012.github.io/index.md

 ## Internship Experience

-- **Tencent Youtu** [ ⌛ May 2021 – Present | 📍 Shanghai, China ] <br>
+- **Tencent Youtu** [ ⌛ May 2021 – Sep.
+2021 | 📍 Shanghai, China ] <br>
 I was advised by Changan Wang.
 I mainly conducted research on weakly supervised object localization.
+We proposed a novel framework built upon the transformer, which targets at enhancing the local perception capability of global features among long-range feature dependencies.

 - **Tencent Youtu** [ ⌛ Oct.
 2019 – Jan.
 2020 | 📍 Shanghai, China ] <br>
 I was advised by Bo Yang.
 I mainly conducted research on neural network compression and quantization.
 We formulated a trackable optimization problem for quantization error in every single layer.
 By minimizing the quantization error, the optimal quantization boundary can be found and self-adapt to the distributions of activations in different layers.